Last Updated on January 19, 2022 by Obaro Alidou K.

 #4.
 Quality of Service & Reliability

 FastComet has built a premium tier cloud network based on the latest SSD storage and set up in a redundant RAID 10 configuration.
-It also includes a network and web application firewalls sustained by proactive server-level tweaks and regular software updates.
+It also includes a network and web application firewall sustained by proactive server-level tweaks and regular software updates.
 These ensure a consistent quality of service and nearly 100% availability (uptime) even under malicious attacks.

 BlueHost on another hand, with its traditional website hosting system (single point of failure), doesn’t meet the reliability requirements.
 This clearly translates into poor service, server harm during sudden traffic spikes flooded with regular downtimes (99.81% uptime for six months in my experience).